 - Many diagnoses are made only after treatment for a urinary tract infection fails to help, or UTIs recur, leading veterinarians to look for another cause for the symptoms.

-- Approximately 20% of dogs diagnosed with TCC/UC will have evidence that the tumor has already spread to other parts of the body at the time of diagnosis.
+- Approximately 20% of dogs diagnosed with TCC/UC will have evidence that the tumor has already spread to other body parts at the time of diagnosis.
 This is associated with a worse prognosis.4

 What Causes Bladder Cancer in Dogs

 The exact cause of bladder cancer in dogs is not known.
-Like all cancers in dogs, it is a multifactorial disease, and many things need to go wrong for cancer to take hold and progress.
+Like all cancers in dogs, it is a multifactorial disease, and many things must go wrong for cancer to take hold and progress.